Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Experiments

-The competing methods include the following two groups: \paragraph{\textbf{Baseline Methods}} Vanilla training with cross-entropy (CE) loss is one of our baseline methods.
-Several visual recognition studies~\citep{Kaidi2019ldam, Li2018Adaptation, Hou2019VRSTC, Wang2021Deepface} have demonstrated the efficacy of cosine similarity that can reduce the impact of imbalanced feature bias in imbalanced data distributions.
-Therefore, we also include CosFace~\citep{wang2018cosface} and ArcFace~\citep{Deng2019ArcFace} as baseline methods. \paragraph{\textbf{State-of-the-art Methods}} We compare with the most recently proposed state-of-the-art methods including TSC~\citep{Li2022TSC}, MBJ~\citep{Liu2022Memory}, FBL~\citep{ICME2022}, and the two-stage methods including LDAM-DRW~\citep{Kaidi2019ldam} and MisLAS~\citep{mislas21}, which all achieve satisfactory classification accuracy on the aforementioned five long-tailed datasets.
-For a fair comparison, we implement the experiment of the two-stage strategy, i.e., adding mixup~\citep{Hongyi2018} to decoupling~\citep{decouple20} on all datasets.
-For CIFAR-10/100-LT datasets, we make a comparison with the logit adjustment method (De-confound-TDE~\citep{De-confound-TDE20}).
-BBN~\citep{bbn20} and contrastive learning~\citep{contrastive21} are also included in the competing methods.
-For large-scale datasets, the representation learning method (OLTR~\citep{OLTR19}), and logit adjustment method (logit adjustment~\citep{adjustment21}) are included.
-The two-stage methods including decoupling~\citep{decouple20}, and DisAlign~\citep{DisAli21} are also compared.
+\textbf{Baseline Methods:} Vanilla training with cross-entropy (CE) loss serves as one of our baseline methods.
+Previous studies in visual recognition~\cite{Kaidi2019ldam, Li2018Adaptation, Hou2019VRSTC, Wang2021Deepface} have demonstrated the effectiveness of cosine similarity in mitigating the impact of imbalanced feature bias within imbalanced data distributions.
+Therefore, we also include CosFace~\cite{wang2018cosface} and ArcFace~\cite{Deng2019ArcFace} as additional baseline methods.

+\textbf{State-of-the-art Methods:} We compare with the most recently proposed state-of-the-art methods, including TSC~\cite{Li2022TSC}, MBJ~\cite{Liu2022Memory}, FBL~\cite{ICME2022}, and two-stage methods including LDAM-DRW~\cite{Kaidi2019ldam} and MisLAS~\cite{mislas21}.
+These methods have demonstrated notable classification accuracy across the aforementioned long-tailed datasets.
+For a fair comparison, we implement the experiment of the two-stage strategy, i.e., adding mixup~\cite{Hongyi2018} to decoupling~\cite{decouple20} on all datasets.
+For CIFAR-10/100-LT datasets, we make a comparison with the logit adjustment method (De-confound-TDE~\cite{De-confound-TDE20}).
+BBN~\cite{bbn20} and contrastive learning~\cite{contrastive21} are also included in the competing methods.
+For large-scale datasets, the representation learning method (OLTR~\cite{OLTR19}), and logit adjustment method (logit adjustment~\cite{adjustment21}) are included.
+The two-stage methods including decoupling~\cite{decouple20}, and DisAlign~\cite{DisAli21} are also compared.